Alternatives to Breast Milk & Baby Formula

 Other Milk Alternatives

-Two other milks that are commonly considered are almond and rice milk.
-These milks are not a source of fat or protein and are only a source of micronutrients if fortified.
-These milks are not suitable for young children unless they are mixed with higher fat and protein sources such as hemp hearts and chia seeds.
+Two other kinds of milk that are commonly considered are almond and rice milk.
+These kinds of milk are not a source of fat or protein and are only a source of micronutrients if fortified.
+These kinds of milk are not suitable for young children unless they are mixed with higher fat and protein sources such as hemp hearts and chia seeds.